Death Valley & the Eastern Sierra: Extended Edition Workshop, 2019

 - ✓ A substantial, two-part post-processing and timelapse editing instruction program.

 - ✓ Hands-on experience with high-end motion gear for timelapse photography.

 - × Travel and cancellation insurance.

-Payment may be made using a credit card or via PayPal directly through this web page using the sign-up button above.
-A deposit of $850 USD will reserve your spot in this workshop.
-The final balance of $1145 USD is due by Friday, January 12, 2018.
+Payment may be made using a credit card or via PayPal directly through this web page using the sign-up button in the right column.
+A non-refundable deposit of $950 will reserve your spot in this workshop.
+The final balance of $1845 is due by Friday, January 25, 2019.

 All participants are required to sign a standard workshop indemnity waiver: here.

 Deposits are non-refundable.
-Cancellations require us to re-open enrolment and/or to engage in additional promotional efforts to fill the workshop on short notice, so our policy is that there will be no refunds after January 12, 2018, with one exception: if we find another participant to fill your space and the workshop is ultimately full when it begins, then you will receive a refund, minus your non-refundable deposit.
+Cancellations require us to re-open enrollment and/or to engage in additional promotional efforts to fill the workshop on short notice, so our policy is that there will be no refunds on the final balance after January 25, 2019, with one exception: if we find another participant to fill your space and the workshop is ultimately full when it begins, then you will receive a refund of your final balance, (the deposit is non-refundable).
 All refunds are subject to a 4% processing fee.
 We highly recommend that you obtain travel/cancellation insurance for all workshops.